No-Woman-No-Work/Glitter-api/README.md

 ## Goals
 Final Project for the Women in Tech Bootcamp.

-The aim of this project is to apply all the acquired skills, simulating a real situation: the development of a project using iterations and making architectural decisions within a deadline, which is the reason why we decided to develop Flitter.
+The aim of this project is to apply all the acquired skills, simulating a real situation: the development of a project using iterations and making architectural decisions within a deadline, which is the reason why we decided to develop Glitter.

-_Flitter is a micro-content platform created with the following objectives:_
+_Glitter is a micro-content platform created with the following objectives:_

 - To provide a user-friendly interface that provides a simple navigation and interaction with the application.